julianmak/NEMO-related/docs/compilation_notes/packages.rst

 Set this by doing ``source extra_variables``, and upon closing the terminal the variables will be flushed.
-Some of these may want to be added to ``~/.bashrc`` for convenience anyway.
-If the variables are not set then additional variables and flags will need to be put in to ``./configure`` to tell the program to look at the right places.
+Some of these may want to be added to ``~/.bashrc`` for convenience.
+If the variables are not set then additional variables and flags will need to be provided for ``./configure`` to tell the program to look at the right places.

 .. note::